EvolvedAwesome/sitehost-cli/README.md

-<h1 align="center">Welcome to shcli 👋</h1>
+<h1 align="center">Welcome to SiteHost-CLI 👋</h1>

-> Fully featured SiteHost console tool with autocomplete and advanced features.
-Designed to speed up common operations such as provisioning a server, viewing and changing DNS records and debugging customer issues.
+> Fully featured unofficial SiteHost console tool with autocomplete and advanced features.
+Designed to speed up common operations and give you access to all the features provided by SiteHost under the hood.

 ![Demonstration Gif](assets/shcli-prov.gif)

-### **NOTE** This is in progress.
+**NOTE:** This tool is in development.
+**NOTE:** This tool is unofficial, please don't ask SiteHost for support - post it in the GitHub issues.

 ## Install